jerwil/intro-to-git/README.md

 - git checkout <hash of commit> : hash comes from git log, use this to go back to a prior commit
 - git checkout master : gets you back
+- git checkout <filename> : will reset changes for a file since last commit

 ## Connecting to github